VergeIO: Depth-Aware Eye Interaction on Glasses: System design

 \subsection{Motion artifact and noise removal}

-As EOG signals are sensitive to facial and body movements they can obscure the vergence signal~\cite{rostaminia2019w}, it is important to identify and remove these movements to avoid false positive that classify motion or noise as vergence.
-These movements invoke EMG (muscular) responses that can overlap in frequency with the EOG signal, resulting in signal contamination.
-Because of this, these signals are also not easily separable in the frequency domain.
+Given that EOG signals are highly susceptible to facial and body movements~\cite{rostaminia2019w}, the identification and removal of such artifacts are imperative to prevent false positives.
+Since the resulting EMG (muscular) responses overlap with the EOG signals in frequency, they cannot be easily isolated in the frequency domain.

-For this reason, we leverage a data-driven, temporal segmentation approach to identify and remove segments affected by user movement.
-Our noise removal pipeline is designed to operate on streaming EOG data, and operate on a moving window of 2~s with an overlap of 0.1~s.
-We chose 2~s as it is ample time to perform a vergence movement, which typically ranges from less than 1~s~\cite{tyler2012analysis}.
+For this reason, we leverage a temporal, data-driven segmentation approach to identify and remove segments affected by user movement.
+Our noise removal pipeline is designed to operate on streaming EOG data, and operates on a moving window of 2~s with a step size of 0.1~s.
+We chose 2~s as it is ample time to perform a vergence movement, which typically takes less than 1~s~\cite{tyler2012analysis}.